 Vernon swallowed and turned an odd shade of puce.
 ‘And how dare you appear like that.’

 ‘I was in hospital.’
 Harry let a little chill creep into his voice.
 ‘I appreciated all your visits and kind words, by the way.’
 He pressed his hand over his heart.
 ‘They touched me right here.’

 ‘Don’t take that tone with me!’
 Vernon staggered to his feet.
 ‘You can’t do anything freakish now, boy!
 Go to your room and change into normal clothes and then we’ll talk about your behaviour!
 I won’t tolerate—’

 Aunt Petunia went still as stone, her mouth gaping like a goldfish.
 Half a sandwich flopped out of Dudley’s mouth.
-A strangled whimper emanated from somewhere under Uncle Vernon’s moustache.
+A strangled whimper emanated from somewhere under Uncle Vernon’s moustache and he gulped.

 ‘I shall assume you’ve finished, then,’ Harry said.
 ‘Now, if an underage wizard performs illegal magic, a letter arrives to inform them what they’ve done and what will happen next.
 Observe.’

 He transfigured the rest of Dudley’s sandwich into a cobra.
-Aunt Petunia and Dudley screamed and scrambled off the patio on to the lawn.
-The Egyptian cobra flared its hood and hissed at them.
-Harry spread his hands, then pointed at the skies.
+Aunt Petunia and Dudley screamed and scrambled off the patio onto the lawn as the Egyptian cobra flared its hood and hissed at them.
+Harry spread his hands, pointing at the skies.

 Several minutes crawled past as the snake made a mess of the table, scattering the neat triangular sandwiches and spilling the salad slathered with Aunt Petunia’s famous homemade coleslaw.